A strong, blue-veined cheese. This semi-soft creamery cheese is typically drum or block-shaped and has a slightly moist, edible rind.

 This semi-soft blue has a slight bite.
 A classic after-dinner cheese paired with fresh fruit.
 Melts beautifully stirred into rich sauces.

 Produced in Parma, Reggio Emilia, Modena, and part of Mantua.
 It is characterized by a rich, delicate and full flavor that is never sharp.

-Made from low-fat raw cow’s milk, it is a hard semi-fat cheese, fine grained, white or straw yellow in color, enclosed in a hard rind.
+Imported and sourced from Atalanta this low-fat raw cow’s milk cheese is a hard semi-fat cheese, fine-grained, white or straw yellow, enclosed in a hard rind.

 A premium quality, pure sheep’s milk cheese with a hard and compact taste.
 Tends towards light straw coloring.

 Somewhat sweet, buttery taste that is slightly reminiscent of fresh nuts and has many round walnut-sized holes evenly distributed throughout.